-The UPC Rules set out a five-stage process for claims at First Instance, culminating in a one-day oral hearing.
+The UPC Rules set out a five-stage process for claims at First Instance.
+The first three stages deal with the liability phase, culminating in a one-day oral hearing.
+There are optional fourth and fifth stages dealing with damages and costs respectively.
 The aim is for the court to be able to complete the trial within 12 months from proceedings being commenced.
 Whether this happens remains to be seen, and will surely be dependent on the extent to which the system is used once it opens its doors.